-According to data provided by the PHP program, the PHP program served 215 women met the inclusion criteria from July 1, 2013 to June 30, 2014.
-Active participation in this program was defined as having recorded initial contact, having recorded activity (assessment), or having given birth during the evaluation period.
+According to data provided by the PHP program, 195 women met the inclusion criteria from July 1, 2014 to June 30, 2015.
+Active participation in this program was defined as having recorded activity (assessment) or having given birth during the evaluation period.